Hard-Code-Labs/expsys/README.md

 ## Features

 Here're some of the project's best features:

 *   Check your expenses and incomes with the awesome dashboard
-*   IA integrated (soon)
+*   IA integrated (coming soon)
-*   Multiple user (soon)
+*   Multiple user (coming soon)

 ## Installation Steps:

 1. Clone the repository.
-2. Open the project with IDEA.
+2. Open the project with IntelliJ IDEA.
-3. Run the database scripts on your localhost postgreSQL server.
+3. Run the database scripts from the ScriptBD folder on your local PostgreSQL server.
-4. Overwrite the database connection
+4. Update the database connection settings.

 ## The process
 ### Built with